datachefs/datachefs/index.md

 It's pretty easy to learn how to make cupcakes.
 But the tools and knowledge you pick up allow you to cook a much wider range of food.
 And unlike learning to microwave popcorn, learning how to bake cupcakes can put you on the path to becoming a good home cook or even a professional chef.

-Data Chefs is a framework for helping democratize working with data by:
+Data Chefs is a grassroots-oriented framework for helping democratize working with data by:

  - Creating a [Community-Oriented, Inclusive Ecosystem](/pages/strategies/community.html)
  - Encouraging [Playfulness and Creativity](/pages/strategies/play.html)